chungwu/gmail-gerrit/README.md

 My wish list for features I'd like to see include:

-* **Support for multiple Gerrit repositories.**  Right now you can only configure one.
 * **Better reflection of configured Gerrit workflow.**  Allowing +1s and -2s, checking permission on actions you can actually perform, etc.
 * **Use a "real" Gmail extension toolkit**, like [Gmail.js](https://github.com/KartikTalwar/gmail.js/tree/master)